 The ultimate goal of the course is to introduce non‐designers to the professional design world as a means to achieve a greater understanding of the qualities, processes, and human values needed to take any object from idea to realization and to develop greater communication skills in order to facilitate the production of highly specialized team efforts.
 This is a not a technical course nor is it intended to present an unbalanced or skewed view of the world in which we live; the course is a purely pragmatic option where the development of real design skills and the understanding of its hidden means will be divested as its ultimate target.

-The course is obviously recommended to non‐designers.
+The course is recommended for non‐designers.
 It is also proposed to designers with basic skills and to accomplished designers with years of experience as a means to refresh their memory and to bring themselves up‐to-date on state‐of‐the‐art technical and intellectual professional achievements.

 By the end of the one-day session, participants shall: